noobpk/gemini-self-protector/README.md

 # Deep Learning

-Gemini utilizes the deep learning model called Character-level Convolutional Neural Network (Char-CNN) to detect and identify vulnerabilities.
-Char-CNN is capable of analyzing features at each character in the input data, using convolution operation to identify distinctive features in the data, thus improving the accuracy of vulnerability detection.
+Gemini uses a deep learning model that combines Convolutional Neural Network (CNN) and Long short-term memory (LSTM) to detect and identify vulnerabilities.
+This model uses convolution operation to determine the feature attributes and internal relationships in the input data thereby improving the accuracy of vulnerability detection.

 For more details: [Web-Vuln-Detection-Predict](https://github.com/noobpk/Web-Vuln-Detection-Predict)